wobrotson/RocSocCodeCamp/README.md

 1. Jupyter notebook format and basic use;
 2. Fundamental Python coding concepts: variables, expressions, operators, data types and structures;
 3. Flow control: 'for' loops and 'if' statements;
-4. Using and writing functions;
+4. Using and writing functions.
-5. Importing and using modules.

 Each of the topics is presented in it's own notebook, with an exercise notebook to be optionally completed at the end.